f-droid/fdroid-website/_docs/Inclusion_Policy.md

 case, both by visual inspection of the source, and by building the application from the published source.
 To determine which licenses are FLOSS, We defer to widely trusted organizations that have a proven track record.
-Specifically, we aknowledge these standards:
+Specifically, we acknowledge these standards:
 [DFSG](https://wiki.debian.org/DFSGLicenses),
 [FSF](https://www.fsf.org/licensing),
 [GNU](https://www.gnu.org/licenses/license-list.html), and